Hugondon/CryptoUber/README.md

-# CryptoUber: Blockchain solution to our riding problems
+# RideShare: Blockchain solution to our riding problems

 ## Cryptology and Security Tools Final Project